 - the nature and sensitivity of the information and the relationship between the parties

-- any warnings or promises that were given or requested about confidentiality18
+- any warnings or promises that were given or requested about confidentiality34

-The key to determining whether this requirement is satisfied ‘lies in determining what conscionable conduct requires of an agency in its treatment of information claimed to have been communicated in confidence’.21
+The key to determining whether this requirement is satisfied ‘lies in determining what conscionable conduct requires of an agency in its treatment of information claimed to have been communicated in confidence’.37

-Where the party claiming to be owed an obligation of confidentiality is a government entity, the general approach is that disclosure of the information needs to result in a detriment in order to establish that the information is subject to an equitable obligation of confidentiality.
+The reasoning in Ramsay raises doubt as to whether a fifth element of detriment applies to non-government entities.
+However, where the party claiming to be owed the obligation of confidentiality is a government entity, then the general approach is that the criteria of detriment must be satisfied in order to establish that the information is subject to an equitable obligation of confidentiality.

 Contractual breach of confidence

-An action for breach of a contractual confidentiality requires there to be a contract in place.
+An action for breach of contractual confidentiality requires that there is contract in place.
 A contract is a specific type of legally binding agreement, and does not include other kinds of agreements, such as Memorandums of Understanding or deeds.

-If the agreement is not a contract or the confidentiality clause is not legally binding—for example, if the parties are still negotiating or the clause has expired—there can be no breach of contractual confidence.25
+If the agreement is not a contract or the confidentiality clause is not legally binding—for example, if the parties are still negotiating or the clause has expired—there can generally be no breach of contractual confidence.47

 The confidentiality clause